biomedical-data-science/hsc_rhoa/README.md

 - **06A_aged_young_umap_analysis**: Contains the identification of relevant features among aged and young HSCs via statistical significance and correlation analyses.
 - **06B_aged_agedri_umap_analysis**: Contains the identification of relevant features among aged and aged treated with RhoA inhibitor HSCs via statistical significance and correlation analyses.
 - **07_feature_umap_analysis.ipynb**: Contains multidimensional UMAP analyses and K-Means clustering on the identified relevant features for different biological conditions of HSCs.
+- **07B_clustering_validation.ipynb**: Contains quality checks on the K-Means clustering.
 - **08_feature_umap_analysis_MP.ipynb**: Contains multidimensional UMAP analyses and K-Means clustering on the identified relevant features for HSCs and myeloid progenitor (MP) cell nuclei.
+- **09A_seg_manual_validation.ipynb**: Contains the comparison of automatic segmentation using Otsu vs. manual annotation on 3D nuclei of young, aged, and aged + Ri HSC nuclei images.
+Manual annotation was performed using `Napari`.
+- **09B_seg_visualization.ipynb**: Contains visual comparisons of automatic vs. manual segmentation of HSC images.

 ## Installation and Use Guide

 No installation is needed; simply download a copy of this repository and update the data folder paths according to your directory structure.

 The Jupyter Notebooks contain all necessary steps to replicate the analyses from the paper, along with the expected results.
-Code execution is generally fast, except for `02_czi_preprocessing.ipynb` and `04_extract_features.ipynb`, might take a few hours of computing time on a standard CPU.
+Code execution is generally fast, except for `02_czi_preprocessing.ipynb` and `04_extract_features.ipynb`, which, depending on dataset size, might take a few hours of computing time on a standard CPU.

 ## Software Requirements